JerrodxHavig/JerrodxHavig/README.md

 <h2 align='center'><samp><strong>Hi there 👋, I'm Jerrod Havig</strong></samp></h2>

-<p>I am a skilled IT professional with a strong background in systems administration, cloud computing, and cybersecurity.
-My technical expertise includes a variety of programming languages, cloud platforms, and development tools.</p>
+<p>A skilled IT professional with a strong background in systems administration, cloud computing, and cybersecurity.
+Technical expertise includes a variety of programming languages, cloud platforms, and development tools.</p>

 <br>